Datatypes

 LSL integer

-Used as a boolean value, with contants TRUE and FALSE is an SLua type boolean, with values true and false.
+Used as a boolean value, with constants TRUE and FALSE is an SLua type boolean, with values true and false.

 Used as an integer is an SLua type number (which has integer and float values all in the same datatype).